Department of Motor Vehicles

 Q: Do I have to come in to the office in person to renew my registration?

 A: No. There are many options available for renewing your registration.
 You can mail in the registration coupon at the bottom of your notice with a check or money order.
-Please make this payable to Bannock County Assessor.
-If you do not wish to mail it, you can also place this registration coupon and your check and money order in an envelope and then drop it off into the white drop box slot labeled “property tax and license plates” that is located in front of the Bannock County Courthouse.
-You can also call our office directly and renew your registration over the phone by paying with a credit or debit card.
-Please make sure you have your drivers license number for verification when using this option.
+This address has recently changed, please see the other frequently asked questions for explanation.
+If you do not wish to mail it, you can also place this registration coupon and your check and money order in an envelope and then put it in the drop box that is posted in our south parking lot, next the building.
+You can call our office directly and renew your registration over the phone by paying with a credit or debit card.
+Please make sure you have your driver’s license number for verification when using this option.
 Our credit card vendor does charge a 3% fee on the balance being charged just like when you use this payment option in the office.
-The Idaho Transportation Department also allows you to renew your registration online at their website.
-They also charge a 3% vendor fee for the use of a card and an additional convenience fee that starts at $1.50 and goes up from there based on the transaction.
+The Idaho Transportation Department offers the option for you to renew your registration online at their website or by using their new QR code on the renewal notices (please be aware that both of these options include a percentage charged for using a credit or debit card, and the website also charges you a transaction/convenience fee as well).
 All of these listed options result in the new registration document and decals being mailed to you.

 Q: Why should I get a weighted registration on my truck (or large SUV)?